qdrant/landing_page/qdrant-landing/content/documentation/storage.md

 However, dynamically adding vectors to the mmap file is fairly complicated and is not implemented in Qdrant.
 Thus, segments using mmap storage are `non-appendable` and can only be construed by the optimizer.

+### Configuring Memmap storage

+To configure usage of mmap storage, you need to specify the threshold after which the segment will be converted to mmap storage.
+There are two ways to do this:

+1. You can set the threshold globally in the [configuration file](../configuration/).
+The parameter is called `memmap_threshold_kb`.
+2. You can set the threshold for each collection separately during [creation](../collections/#create-collection) or [update](../collections/#update-collection-parameters).

+In addition, you can use mmap storage not only for vectors, but also for HNSW index.
+To enable this, you need to set the `hnsw_config.on_disk` parameter to `true` during [creation](../collections/#create-collection) of the collection.

 ## Payload storage

 Qdrant supports two types of payload storages: InMemory and OnDisk.